voussoir/etiquette/README.md

 This is the readme file.

 ### To do list
+- Make the wording between "new", "create", "add" and "remove", "delete" more consistent.
 - At the moment I don't like the way that warnings and exceptions are so far apart, and need to be updated individually.
 Consider moving the warning strings to be class properties of the matching exceptions.
 - User account system, permission levels, private pages.
 - Generalize the filename expression filter so it can work with any strings.